- Police Department

 Emergency Services Unit

-The Emergency Services Unit is comprised of specially trained Patrol Officers and Detectives.
-Members assigned to the unit are responsible for and respond to high risk tactical situations, barricaded suspects, hostage situations and high risk warrants to name a few.
-The Emergency Services Unit is assigned and utilizes specialized equipment related to and relative to their duties.
-Members undergo continual training in various topics and disciplines related to their assignment.
+The Emergency Services Unit (ESU) is comprised of specially trained Patrol Officers and Detectives.
+The ESU team provides increased law enforcement capabilities using specially trained and equipped tactical officers to prevent or respond to high-risk emergency situations, such as; barricaded subjects, hostage situations and high-risk warrants.
+Members undergo continuous specialized training in various topics and disciplines related to their assignment.

-The City of Poughkeepsie Police Department K-9 unit is comprised of three officers and three dogs.
-There are currently 2 German shepherds and one “pit bull.”
-Police Department K-9s and their handlers are trained in tracking suspects and lost people, narcotics detection, explosive detection as well as patrol, to include crowd control.
+The City of Poughkeepsie Police Department K-9 Unit is comprised of three officers and three dogs.
+There are currently two German Shepherds and one American Pit Bull Terrier.
+Police Department K-9s and their handlers are trained in tracking suspects, missing persons, narcotics detection, explosives detection.
+They are also utilized in patrol for crowd control.
 K-9 handlers and their dogs are currently assigned to three separate work schedules for patrol coverage.

 Neighborhood Recovery Unit

-The Neighborhood Recovery Unit is comprised of Patrol Officers and a Sergeant.
-Their responsibilities include narcotic investigations, surveillance and as a supplement to the Patrol Division.
+The Neighborhood Recovery Unit is comprised of Detectives and a Detective Sergeant.
+Their responsibilities include; narcotic investigations, surveillance and intelligence gathering and assist the Patrol Division, as needed.

-Please call (451) 451-4060 if you believe drugs are being dealt in your area, there is ongoing suspicious activity or for any other drug related information.
+Please call 845-451-4060 if you believe drugs are being dealt in your neighborhood, notice ongoing suspicious activity, or for any other drug related information.

 Traffic Safety Unit

 The Traffic Safety Unit is comprised of civilians, Police Officers and a Sergeant.
-Members assigned to Traffic Safety are responsible for enforcing parking violations, speed enforcement, event planning and impounds.
+Members assigned to the Traffic Safety Unit are responsible for; enforcing parking violations, speed enforcement, event planning and impounds.

-Please call (845)451-4131 for information regarding traffic or you may contact Sgt.
-William Badner at [email protected].
+Please call 845-451-4131 for information regarding traffic related questions or you may email Sgt.
+William Badner.

-Please call (845)451-4171 for information regarding impounded vehicles or you may contact Frank Michetti at [email protected].
+Please call 845-451-4171 for information regarding impounded vehicles or you may email Frank Michetti.